East/West Boulevard station: Location

 The station is located at the intersection where East Boulevard becomes West Boulevard upon crossing Camden Road and is accessible by sidewalk and the Charlotte Rail Trail.
 The immediate area features multi-level apartments and offices, including The Line and Lowe's Global Technology Center.
 The area is also notable for the number of renovated factories and eclectic mix of retail, restaurants, and bars.
 Also nearby is Atherton Mill and Wilmore Centennial Park.

 History

 The station began as a heritage streetcar stop, for the Charlotte Trolley, on August 30, 1996.
 Consisting of a platform area along a single track, the station operated Thursday through Sunday and then daily on June 28, 2004.
 Service was temporarily halted on February 5, 2006, so that the station could be double-tracked and reconstructed for light rail service.
 The station resumed operations on November 24, 2007, as stop along the Lynx Blue Line; this was followed by the resumption of the Charlotte Trolley on April 20, 2008, operating on a limited schedule.
 On June 28, 2010, the Charlotte Trolley ended service, leaving the Lynx Blue Line as its sole service at the station.

+On August 22, 2025, 23-year-old Ukrainian refugee Iryna Zarutska was stabbed and killed on the Lynx Blue Line train at the station.
+A candlelight vigil was held on September 22 at the station, to mark one month since Zarutska's death.